dp-mason/webgpu-practice/README.md

 # webgpu-practice
-Some practice projects made with the help of the framework and tutorials made by "Orillusion" and other resources
+Some practice projects made with the help of the framework and tutorials made by "Orillusion" on YouTube and other resources